Guides

 3. Poll for status

-Make GET requests to /v1/status/:requestId every 5 seconds.
+Make GET requests to /v1/status/:requestId every 5 seconds (append ?returnMethod=inline if you want content in the JSON when status is complete).
 The status progresses through:

 pendingprocessingcomplete